Approximating Discontinuous Nash Equilibrial Values of Two-Player General-Sum Differential Games: Case Studies

-\textbf{Training.} All training problems are solved with gradient descent using the Adam optimizer with a fixed learning rate of $2 \times 10^{-5}$.
-For supervised learning, we train networks for a fixed 100k iterations on 105.4k training data points.
-For self-supervised learning, we follow the curriculum learning method in \citep{deepreach} by first training the networks for 10k iterations using 1k uniformly sampled boundary states (at terminal time) to minimize the boundary loss ($\phi \circ D$).
-The networks are then refined for 150k gradient descent steps, with states sampled from an expanding time window starting from the terminal time.
-For the hybrid method, we pre-train the networks for 100k iterations using the supervised data, and combine the supervised data with states sampled from an expanding time window starting from the terminal time to minimize $L_1 + L_2$ for another 100k iterations.
+\textbf{Training.} All training problems are solved using the Adam optimizer with a fixed learning rate of $2 \times 10^{-5}$.
+For supervised learning, we train networks for a fixed 100k iterations.
+For self-supervised learning, we follow the curriculum learning method in \cite{deepreach} by first training the networks for 10k iterations using 1k uniformly sampled boundary states (at terminal time).
+The networks are then refined for 260k gradient descent steps, with states sampled from an expanding time window starting from the terminal.
+The value-hardening variant follows the same learning procedure but softens the collision penalty using sigmoid functions and gradually increases the shape parameter of the sigmoid to harden the penalty.
+For fair comparison, we use 5.4k training iterations for each hardening step for a total of 50 steps.
+For the hybrid method, we pre-train the networks for 100k iterations using the supervised data, and combine the supervised data with states sampled from an expanding time window starting from the terminal time to minimize $L_1 + L_2$ for 100k iterations.